-Museum Studies Certificate: Online and In-person
+Museum Studies Online Certificate Program

 Through lectures, discussions, guest speakers and field trips to area museums, students learn about: